melvinkisam/game-manager/README.md

 # game-manager
-Chatbot to find games on Steam
+Chatbot to find games on Steam.